-I was cleaning out some files in my office and came across my old military records.
-I decided to preserve some of the documents, that highlight my military career, in this my journal and to provide a brief timeline of the different units I have served in spanning nearly a twenty year period.
+While cleaning out some files in my office and came across my old military records.
+I decided to preserve some of the documents that highlighted my military career for my posterity.
+In addition, I will provide a brief timeline of the different units I have served in spanning nearly a twenty-year period.

-My military career highlights adventure began when I joined the Utah Army National Guard (UTARNG) while still in high school.
+My military career began when I joined the Utah Army National Guard (UTARNG) while still in high school.
 I was 17 years of age at the time and acceded to the 116th Engineer (Heavy Equipment) Company located in Springville, Utah.

 Within a week of graduating from Spanish Fork High School, I was off to Basic and AIT training at Fort Leonard Wood, MO.
-After completing my training there, I returned home.
+After completing my training there I returned home.
 Subsequently, I took a leave of absence from the UTARNG to serve a two-year mission for my church, The Church of Jesus Christ of Latter-day Saints.
-Upon the completion of my mission, I returned home to attend BYU and to become a “Weekend Warrior” in the UTARNG.
+Upon the completion of my LDS mission, I returned home to attend BYU and continue my role as a “Weekend Warrior” in the UTARNG.

 After about a year, I enrolled in the R.O.T.C. program at BYU to become an officer.
-I subsequently transferred units to the 19th Special Forces Group (Airborne) at Camp Williams, UT.
-I spent about four years in this unit and served as a platoon leader and company executive officer.
+Subsequently, I transferred units to the 19th Special Forces Group (Airborne) at Camp Williams, UT.
+As I remember, I spent about four years in this unit and served as a platoon leader and company executive officer.

 During my service in the UTARNG, I had opportunities to travel much of the world; Europe, Southeast Asia, and other theaters of operation.
 Also, my military career provided opportunities to serve in various training exercises; to include many airborne operations as an Airborne Mission Commander (AMC) and jumpmaster.
 I was fortunate enough to log over 100 jumps with only one broken ankle.
 Some of the places I got to jump into included Ft.
 Gordon, GA, Camp Williams, UT, Hawaii (4 times), and other various locations.
 Aircraft I got to jump out of include: C-130 Hercules, C-141 StarLifter, C-7A Caribou, CH-53 Sea Stallion, and UH-1 Huey Helicopter.